Skip to main content

 6. Email IoCs: Suspicious email addresses, subject lines, or attachments can be indicators of phishing attempts.

-Examples of IoCs include:
+Examples of IoCs:

 • MD5 Hash: A unique string of characters generated from a file, such as a malicious executable.
 If the same MD5 hash is identified elsewhere, it suggests the presence of the same file.